Guidelines for Kids Cell Phone and Technology- have the important discussions and figure what will work best for you and your family.

 - Use your manners.

 One of the results of having so much technology at our finger tips is that everyone is on their phones all the time.
 There are manners that come along with technology.
 Put your phone away at a dinner table.
 If you are having a conversation with someone, answer back and don’t be distracted by your phone.
+Check out this cell phone etiquette post for more tips!

 - Ask permission.